 - If you go outside, wear several layers of clothing and keep dry to prevent loss of body heat

-- Use salt or sand – not water Do not use water to melt the snow, it may refreeze and turn to ice.
+- Use salt or sand – not water – to melt snow, as water may freeze and turn to ice.
 You can prevent ice by spreading salt on the area you have cleared.
 Ordinary table or dishwasher salt can be used – a tablespoon for each square metre you clear should work.

 - A handy tip to prevent your windscreen misting up is to clean it with shaving foam.
 This protective barrier won’t last forever and will need to be reapplied, but a windscreen cleaned with shaving foam will be less likely to mist up.